-There are a TON of breweries in Northeast and I’ll get to the usual suspects below.
-HeadFlyer is one of the only that is nestled right near downtown Northeast Minneapolis, which makes it easy for out-of-towners looking to hit multiple breweries.
+There are a TON of breweries in the Northeast, and I’ll get to the usual suspects below.
+HeadFlyer is one of the only ones that is nestled right near downtown Northeast Minneapolis, which makes it easy for out-of-towners looking to hit multiple breweries.

 Beers of Choice: Waka this Way (Hazy IPA), Wicked Jump Shot (Pale Ale)

 Fair State is located on the north end of Northeast Minneapolis.
-It’s a bit of a journey to get to, but worth it.
+It’s a bit of a journey, but it’s worth it.
 Their story is awesome.

 Fair State operates as a cooperative.
 They have over 1,500 members.
 I love this model and I’m surprised not many other breweries have adopted this approach.
-I continue to believe the breweries are (and will continue to be) localized businesses.
+The breweries are (and will continue to be) localized businesses.

-They continue to build community and amazing beer along the way.
+They continue to build community and amazing, high-quality beer along the way.
 The tagline says it all:

 “Drink like you own the place.”